 It's really interesting because they are reserved lands for exclusive use by First Nations only so other people could not come in to those reserve lands and protected the hunting and fishing rights.
 As well as annual cash payments for people who live within the treaty areas (itself).

-A big question, since I do a lot of Indigenous Engagement training, people often think and ask me the question "Gary, is there treaty overlap and why is there treaty overlap?
+A big question, since I do a lot of Indigenous Engagement training, people often think and ask me the question "Is there treaty overlap and why is there treaty overlap?
 I usually make the joke that Europeans when they came over here they didn't have GPS and couldn't create GIS layers and fancy maps.